 One of my clients, Greg, struggled with his wife’s family traditions.
 His Thai wife, Mali, felt obligated to send monthly support to her parents.
 Initially, Greg misunderstood this as financial dependence.
 Through therapy, Greg came to view it as an act of respect and love deeply ingrained in Thai culture.

-💡 Tip: Take time to learn about cultural expectations, especially regarding family and finances.
-Acknowledge the differences and work together to find a middle ground.
+💡 Tip: Take time to learn about cultural expectations, especially about family and finances.
+Admit the differences and work together to find a middle ground.

 Language Barriers

-💡 Tip: Even if your partner speaks English, you can learn Thai phrases or expressions that will help you understand more deeply and show your interest in their culture.
+💡 Tip: No matter if your partner’s English is fine, you can still learn Thai phrases or sayings that will help you make more sense of that and show your interest in their culture.

 Different Conflict-Resolution Styles

-Thai culture often values indirect communication to preserve harmony, which can clash with Western directness.
-For example, one husband felt his Thai wife was avoiding serious issues, but in reality, she was trying to prevent confrontation.
+Thai culture often values indirect communication to preserve balance, which can clash with Western directness.
+One husband thought his Thai wife’s goal during conflict was to avoid dealing with serious issues, but she was actually trying to avoid confrontation.

-💡 Tip: Discuss how each of you handles conflict and agree on methods to address issues without judgment.
+💡 Tip: Talk about how you both manage conflict and agree on how to approach issues without judgment.

 A Psychotherapist’s Perspective: Is It Okay to Look for a Wife Abroad?